Testing the effectiveness of unconventional monetary policy in Japan and the United States: The effectiveness of UMP

-Our results establish that the dynamics of the two economies are different across the ELB and non-ELB regimes, and lead us to conclude that the ELB is empirically relevant.
-Our findings imply that the responses of the economy to monetary policy are different across regimes, but they are silent on the magnitude of the differences.
-In this subsection, we address this issue using identified impulse responses from the CKSVAR models introduced earlier.
+Our testing results established that the dynamics of the economy are different across the ELB and non-ELB regimes for both the U.S. and Japan, leading us to conclude that the ELB has been empirically relevant.
+But the results are silent on the magnitude of the differences in the effects of monetary policy between the two regimes.
+Here we address this issue by estimating the (partially identified) impulse responses to a monetary policy shock from the CKSVAR models over time to gauge the effectiveness of UMP relative to conventional monetary policy.
+In doing so, we use inflation, output gap, the short rate, and the shadow rate for the CKSVAR models, as this specification is broadly in line with the test results obtained in Section \ref{s: data}.